pcdshub/sim_beamline/README.md

 ```
 the center of slit moves from (0,0) to (1,1) mm with 4 steps on each axes

 results of simulation will be saved on images folder.

-The first image below shows maximum intensity at each point of scan and second image shows what beam looks like at watchpoint for each points of scan.
+This image shows maximum intensity at each point of scan.

 ![scan](./images/scan.png)

+Image below shows what beam looks like at watchpoint for each points of scan.

 ![scan](./images/scan_intensities.png)